Biden's national security adviser says Russia could invade Ukraine 'any day now' – KION546

 Biden’s national security adviser says Russia could invade Ukraine ‘any day now’

-National security adviser Jake Sullivan said on Sunday that the United States believes Russia could launch an invasion of Ukraine this week, but is still holding out hope diplomacy can prevail.
+National security adviser Jake Sullivan issued a stark warning on Sunday that the United States believes Russia could launch an invasion of Ukraine this week, but is still holding out hope diplomacy can prevail.

 Sullivan was speaking a day after President Joe Biden warned Russian President Vladimir Putin of “swift and severe costs” if he were to order an invasion of Ukraine.

-Note: This story has been updated with more reporting.